-- BFG: Carries a missile launcher with a special weapon that causes even a giant monster to turned to stone like substance before crumbling to dust.
+- BFG: Carries a missile launcher with a special weapon that causes even a giant monster to be turned to stone-like substance before crumbling to dust.

 - Hero Antagonist: He spends an entire episode trying to kill Godzilla Jr., despite Randy and Monique's protests.
 At the last moment, he changes his mind and kills the Chameleon.

 - The Bad Guy Wins: He got away with giving Humongous Mecha to three villains by claiming they stole the mecha from him and even convinced the government to buy mecha from him, which was his goal all the time.

 - Big Bad: The closest one in the series.